Harith11/PropPredict/README.md

 # Additional Notes

+This project was completed as part of my academic coursework and is no longer actively maintained.

 ### Scrap Work & Notes

 Our project contains a lot of scrap workings and notebooks, all of these files are contained in the folder `Scrap_Notebooks_and_Scripts` in `notebooks`.
 These are not necessary to run the pipeline or to understand the findings of our project but are supplied in the repository for any interested readers.